bpfverif/tnums-cgo22/README.md

 with increasing bitwidth?
 The experiment should take roughly 5 minutes.

-### 1. Run the following command which compiles the code,
+### 1. Run the following script
+The script first compiles the code into a single binary, invokes it using different command line parameters (for bitwidth), concats the output and pipes the output to the `column` command.
 ```
+$ cd ../precision-increasing-bitwidth
-$ bash inc.sh
+$ bash pres_inc_bw.sh
 ```

 ### Expected output